isakshay007/Real-Estate-Navigator/README.md

-# Welcome to the Automate EDA by Lyzr!
+# Welcome to the Real Estate Navigator by Lyzr!

 ![Lyzr Logo](./logo/lyzr-logo.png)